REAL EST/A A E/ECON/URB R PL 306 — THE REAL ESTATE PROCESS

 REAL EST 661 — REAL ESTATE INVESTMENT ANALYSIS AND PRESENTATION

-This course provides a real world capstone experience of the real estate investment process from project conception to asset disposition with particular focus on analysis and presentation.
-Students will be exposed to best known methods and practices that private equity and development firms use to conduct market research, project selection, financial feasibility, regulatory review, design considerations, construction management, debt financing, equity placements, equity waterfalls, property management, asset management and disposition.
-The course uses several learning methods, including lectures with significant student participation, weekly online quizzes to ensure learning of quantitative concepts and presentation to industry professionals..
-At the conclusion of the course students will have developed an interdisciplinary understanding of the many facets of the acquisition and development process in the U.S. and have an insightful understanding of the risks and rewards along each step of the process.
+A real world capstone experience of the real estate investment process from project conception to asset disposition with particular focus on analysis and presentation.
+Provides exposure to best known methods and practices that private equity and development firms use to conduct market research, project selection, financial feasibility, regulatory review, design considerations, construction management, debt financing, equity placements, equity waterfalls, property management, asset management and disposition.
+Students will develop an interdisciplinary understanding of the many facets of the acquisition and development process in the U.S. and have an insightful understanding of the risks and rewards along each step of the process.

 REAL EST 706 — THE REAL ESTATE PROCESS